parse-community/docs/_includes/ios/user-interface.md

 Say, you would like to customize the error message in `PFSignUpViewController` that says "The email address "andrew@x" is invalid.
 Please enter a valid email."
 You are not sure how to enter this into `Localizable.strings` because it contains a variable.

-Included in  the Parse SDK is a filenamed `Localizable.string` which includes all the localizable keys in the Parse framework.
+Included in  the Parse SDK is a file named `Localizable.string` which includes all the localizable keys in the Parse framework.
 Browsing this file, developers can find the key for the string they would like to customize.
 You notice that the string `"The email address \"%@\" is invalid.
 Please enter a valid email."` is a key in the file.
 In your own `Localizable.strings`, you can then enter:

 ```javascript
 "The email address \"%@\" is invalid.
 Please enter a valid email." = "Wrong email: \"%@\"";